Environmental Law Lesson Plan:

 - Watch this video on Elinor Ostrom’s version of this principle: https://www.youtube.com/watch?time_continue=305&v=BDEAgmklNyE&feature=emb_title

 - Brainstorm examples of areas of the environment which may be affected by unregulated or mismanaged use of the commons.
-Some examples include the ocean and the air.
+Some examples could include the ocean and the atmosphere.
 This should be relatively quick as more specific examples will be discussed in further detail after the game.

 Start with the following game: